Geophysics addresses issues of great importance to society: tackling these requires public support and a pool of highly educated, skilled scientists.

 Each year, UTIG offers a three-week, hands-on field course for graduate and upper-level undergraduate students studying at the Jackson School of Geosciences, with instruction in the collection, processing, interpretation and presentation of marine geological and geophysical data.
 Alumni note the course’s applicability to energy, environmental, and geotechnical industries as well as coastal restoration and management fields.

 UTIG is the lead sponsor of the UT Austin Science Olympiad.
 Each year UTIG students and scientists organize and create assessments for the UT Austin Science Olympiad Invitational and Regional tournaments.
 The tournaments are among the largest and best known science competitions for middle and high school students in Texas, with nearly 2,000 students competing in rigorous, standards-based challenges in all STEM (science, technology, engineering, mathematics) disciplines.

 UTIG scientists regularly participate in the Jackson School of Geosciences GeoFORCE program, an experiential outreach program that prepares Texas high school students to become part of the geosciences workforce.
-This nationally recognized program engages more than 640 high school students each summer, 85 percent of whom are minorities.
+This nationally recognized program engages more than 640 high school students each summer.